 In this review you will learn why I rate the Alessi 9090 and Vev Vigano Kontessa as the top Italian stovetop stainless steel espresso makers.
-I’ve also included a video for you illustrating how the Alessi works due to its unique and creative design.

 When I was in Italy, I learned about making espresso on a stove.
 I had never heard of a stovetop espresso maker before and what a shame really.

 They are extremely popular all over Europe and are now catching on more so in the U.S. These espresso makers have been around for many years – actually many decades.

 Although I currently own and brag about the Alessi 9090 Stovetop Espresso Maker I am also including the Vev Vigano Kontessa as a second Italian alternative worth mentioning.

 In this review, you will learn:

 - How to use the Alessi 9090 (video)

 - What they are made of and how sturdy they are

 - Any important factors to keep in mind